-- In exceptional cases, a person who does not qualify for admission under Section A, General Regulation 2(a)-(e) above may apply for special admission to enter the University if they: - (a) are a domestic student, and are under 20 years of age on the official course start date, or - (b) are an international student. - 2 In assessing whether to grant special admission in particular cases the Academic Board will consider: - (a) whether the applicant has met a standard equivalent to that required under Section A General, Regulation 3, and Section B University Entrance; and

-(b) evidence of the applicant's preparedness for University study.
+- In exceptional cases, a person who does not qualify for admission under Section A, General Regulation 2(a)-(e) above may apply for special admission to enter the University if they: - (a) are a domestic student, and are under 20 years of age on the official course start date, or - (b) are an international student. - In assessing whether to grant special admission in particular cases the Academic Board will consider: - (a) whether the applicant has met a standard equivalent to that required under Section A General, Regulation 3, and Section B University Entrance; and - (b) evidence of the applicant's preparedness for University study. - Any applicant against whom a decision is given under Section F may appeal to the Assistant Vice-Chancellor (Academic).
+The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Assistant Vice-Chancellor (Academic) may determine.
+The decision of the Assistant Vice-Chancellor (Academic) is final.

-Applications with supporting documentation should be sent to the Liaison Office, with the prescribed fee.
+Applications with supporting documentation should be sent to the Liaison Office, with the prescribed fee, by 10 December.
+Late applications will be considered on a case-by-case basis.